 SUSTAIN is intended to fulfill our regulatory need for a second confirmatory study for the prevention of CMV infection should the SUPPRESS data support an accelerated approval in the United States, while SURPASS is designed primarily to evaluate brincidofovir in a significantly more common setting of kidney transplant patients than that provided by the patient population for SUSTAIN.
-There is no guarantee that our Phase 3 clinical trials will be completed or, if completed, will be successful.
+We have not conducted a large, dose-ranging study in this patient population.
+There is no guarantee that our Phase 3 clinical trials will be completed or, if completed, will be successful, or if successful, will result in an approval.
 The success of brincidofovir will depend on several factors, including the following:

-- successful completion of nonclinical studies and successful enrollment and completion of clinical trials; - · receipt of marketing approvals from the FDA and corresponding regulatory authorities outside the United States for our product candidates; - establishing commercial manufacturing capabilities, either by building such facilities ourselves or making arrangements with third-party manufacturers; - launching commercial sales of the product, whether alone or in collaboration with others; - acceptance of the product by patients, the medical community and third-party payers; - effectively competing with other therapies; - a continued acceptable safety profile of the product following approval; and - obtaining, maintaining, enforcing and defending intellectual property rights and claims.
+- successful completion of nonclinical studies and successful enrollment and completion of clinical trials; - receipt of marketing approvals from the FDA and corresponding regulatory authorities outside the United States for our product candidates; - · establishing commercial manufacturing capabilities; - launching commercial sales of the product, whether alone or in collaboration with others; - acceptance of the product by patients, the medical community and third-party payers; - effectively competing with other therapies; - a continued acceptable safety profile of the product following approval; and - obtaining, maintaining, enforcing and defending intellectual property rights and claims.